Improving mental health for young people in out-of-home care: Providing participatory evidence-based mental health care across services

 Survey of High Impact Psychosis (SHIP)

 The second Australian national survey of psychosis (also known as the Survey of High Impact Psychosis (SHIP)) was a prevalence study of psychotic mental illness across Australia conducted in 2010, plus an in-depth analysis of factors influencing the daily lives of people living with psychosis, with a focus on those amenable to change.
 It was a follow up of the “Low Prevalence Study” in 1998.
 The NWAMHS national survey dataset has comprehensive data on consumer characteristics and service usage, including evidence-based psychosocial interventions (their availability from both consumer and case manager perspectives along with case manager views on barriers to their availability and whether similar interventions are being delivered).
 These NWAMHS data have been benchmarked against the other national survey sites and provided a gap analysis that informed the local community services re-design and its accompanying evaluation.
-Analysis of data from the second national survey of psychosis is continuing: eight articles (published or in press/submission) have already been generated by PRC staff and their collaborators.
+Analysis of data from the second national survey of psychosis is continuing: over fifty articles (published or in press/submission) have already been generated by PRC staff and their collaborators.

 A Survey of Caregivers of People with Psychosis in the Australian Survey of High Impact Psychosis (SHIP): The relationship between caregiver experience and consumer characteristics